AndrewTapp/solaredgeoptimizers/custom_components/solaredgeoptimizers/docs/Wiki-Home.md

 | Lifetime energy cache | 1 hour | `get_lifetime_energy_cached()` → `getLifeTimeEnergy()`.
 Converted to kWh from `unscaledEnergy` (Wh); `units` applies only to display fields. |
 | Full-refresh cooldown | 2 minutes | Avoids back-to-back full refreshes. |

-Aggregations (string/inverter/site) are computed in the coordinator from optimizer data and cached lifetime energy; they are not separate API calls.
+Aggregations (string/inverter/site) are computed in the coordinator from optimizer data and cached lifetime energy; they are not separate API calls. **Site lifetime energy** uses aggregated data when reliable; when aggregated is very small (&lt; 100 kWh) and the portal total (sum of all `unscaledEnergy` from layout/energy) is large (≥ 100 kWh), the site uses the portal total so installations with unreliable per-optimizer lifetime data still get a correct site total.

 ---